SerikiAyodele/SerikiAyodele/README.md

 - 👯 I’m looking to collaborate on open source projects

-- 💬 Ask me about DevOps, SRE
+- 💬 Ask me about DevOps and SRE

-- ⚡ Fun fact: I like to find problems and solve them.
+- ⚡ Fun fact: I like to find problems and solve them

  ### 📫 Reach me at